inlets/inlets.dev/blog/_posts/2023-02-24-ingress-for-local-kubernetes-clusters.md

 Not everyone needs to get public network ingress into a local cluster.
 So unless you have one of the use-cases we covered in the intro, you may not need to do anything at all.

 Some of the time, you want to get private access to a cluster, without serving any public traffic.
 That use-case is served well by VPN solutions like ZeroTier, Wireguard, and Tailscale.
 Teleport's enterprise can also be useful here, if all you want is remote administrative access to a cluster, without exposing it publicly.
+Inlets can [also be used to make the Kubernetes API server accessible to the Internet](https://inlets.dev/blog/2022/07/07/access-kubernetes-api-server.html).

 But what if you do need public network ingress?